pschami/ticketing-service-paqx-parent-sample/README.md

 mvn install
 ```

-The code is packaged in a jar file inside a Docker container.
+The code is packaged in a JAR file inside a Docker container.

 ## Contributing
 Project Symphony is a collection of services and libraries housed at [github.com/dellemc-symphony](https://github.com/dellemc-symphony).